Oregon Coast Beach Connection - lodging, dining, news, events and more

 A small, unmarked beach access lies just south of the Lost Creek entrance.

 If you’re coming from the north, from the highway you’ll first spot Beaver Creek spilling into the sea and forming a small bay.
-(There are some small parking spots and unmarked accesses on the north side of that bay.)
+(There are some small parking spots at the beach accesses on the north side of that bay, next to the signage for Brian Booth State Park.)

 Ona Beach and its park are a pleasant respite, with a small trail meandering next to the creek and a lovely little footbridge getting you onto fluffy dunes, and then leading you to this large beach.